Bobbakov/orderGenerator/README.md

 ### Trading firms
 For the first, it can be used to test algorithmic trading strategies.

-Although there is plenty of transaction data around to backtest strategies, this doesn't provide an accurate picture of any market.
+Although there is plenty of transaction data around to backtest strategies, transaction data by itself doesn't provide an accurate picture of any market.

 In reality, orders will have market-impact, directly matching other orders (hence changing the price) or cause other market participants to change their behaviour.

-In order to deal with this issue, a dynamic order generation system is necessary.
+In order to fully appreciate the effects of any trading strategy, one has to incorporate this interaction.
+A dynamic order generation system is one way to do so.

-Furthermore, the order simulator could allow parties to test their strategies under a wide range of conditions.
+Furthermore, the market simulator can allow parties to test their strategies under a wide range of conditions.
 One can set the market (the ticksize, for example), and test the results of strategies given various sets of agents.

 One can also stress-test algorithms, making sure they don't have any negative side effects on the market, give any particular condition.